rosston/brew-autoupdate/README.md

    the interval settings (HINT: run `man launchd.plist` and search for `StartCalendarInterval` to see  your options)

+NOTE: I think you need to have your screen on for the first time the launchd agent runs so that you can approve a prompt to let "sh control Terminal".
+That's because the plist [uses some AppleScript to run the autoupdate script in Terminal.app](https://github.com/rosston/brew-autoupdate/blob/main/run-in-terminal).

 ## Uninstall

 1. Run the uninstall script